Akselera Tech

 Estimated Annual Revenue from Ads~$126,000

-Local businesses beat national brands by targeting what the nationals cannot personalize.
+Local businesses beat national brands by targeting what nationals can't personalize.
 A national chain runs one ad for every city.
-You can run an ad that mentions the specific neighborhood, the specific amenity your competitors lack, and the specific need your local market cares about.
-That specificity translates directly into higher click-through rates, higher conversion rates, and lower costs — because relevance is the foundation of Quality Score, and Quality Score directly determines what you pay per click.
+You can run an ad that mentions your neighborhood, the specific amenity your competitors lack, and the need your local market cares about.
+That specificity drives higher click-through rates, higher conversion rates, and lower costs.
+Relevance is the foundation of Quality Score.
+Quality Score determines what you pay per click.

-Learn more about geographic precision in Geographic Targeting: Why 'Presence Only' Is the Only Setting.
+Geographic precision guide: Geographic Targeting: Why 'Presence Only' Is the Only Setting.

 Case Study 6: Rogers Communications — 82% CPA Reduction